olumpeter/a-guide-to-sql/a-guide-to-sql.md

 > **Q-3**: What is a relationship?
 What is a one-to-many relationship?
 >
 > **Answer**:
-> - A relationship is the association between entities.
+> - A relationship is the association between two entities.
 For example, there might be an association between the customer entity and the sale representative entity.
 > - A one-to-many relationship is the one in which one record in one entity is associated to any number of records in the other entity.
 For example, the customer entity and the sale representative entity have a one-to-many relationship because one sale representative can represent more than one customer.

 > **Q-4**: What is a repeating group?
 >
-> **Answer**: A repeating group is a case in which multiple entries exist in an individual location in the relation or table.
-For example, a cell in a relation or table can me merged to allow it to span several rows.
+> **Answer**: A repeating group is a case in which multiple entries exist in an individual location in a relation or table.
+For example, a cell in a relation or table can contain more than one entries.

 > **Q-5**: What is a relation?
 >